 What does responsibly raised mean to you?
 We defined what responsibly raised means to us.
-We are and will be transparent in our efforts to do what is best for the cattle.
-We at E3 Meat co. believe in “happy cows” you will hear Jenn LaRoche say “I have happy cows, happy cows don’t beller”.
-It is proved that happier and healthier cattle provide healthier and better tasting beef.
+Simply put, we are and will always be be transparent in our efforts to do what is best for the cattle.
+At E3 Meat Co. believe in “happy cows.”
+Often you will hear Jenn LaRoche say “I have happy cows, happy cows don’t beller”.
+It is proven that happier and healthier cattle provide healthier and better tasting beef.

 We have developed a strict vaccination program with our veterinarian.
 This is done so with the same principles in mind as you would use with your doctor when immunizing your children.
 Vaccinations are important to help prevent certain diseases.
-We as ranchers do not like to see our animals suffer, therefore if we can vaccinate and prevent our animals from suffering as certified ranchers at E3 we will do so.
-Mineral is provided and fed to the cattle.
+We as ranchers do not like to see our animals suffer, therefore if we can vaccinate and prevent this, we will.
+Minerals are provided and fed to the cattle.
 Mineral affects cattle just as vitamins affect humans.
-Our goal is to keep the cattle as healthy as we can without the use of antibiotics.
-On our ranches it is common to see cattle in production at 13 years of age when the national average of cows’ production is only 8 years of age.
+Our goal is to keep the cattle as healthy as we can so that we don’t have to use antibiotics.
+On our ranches it is common to see cattle in production at 13 years of age, compared to national average of only 8 years of age.
 This is the true definition of “happy cows”.